polygamma/aurman/README.md

 - `--optimistic_versioning`: In case of an unknown version of a provider for a versioned dependency, assume that the dependency is fulfilled.

+- `--ignore_versioning`: Assume all versioned dependencies to be fulfilled.

 - `--rebuild`: Always rebuild packages before installing them.

 - `--sort_by_name`: Sort `-Ss` AUR results by name.